 In De La Torre v.
 CashCall, California’s Supreme Court held that the interest rate on a consumer loan of $2,500 or more may render the loan unconscionable under the California Financing Law (CFL)—even though the statute does not set an interest cap.
 The court was responding to a certified question from the Ninth U.S. Circuit Court of Appeals.

 This case opens the door a crack for consumer claims that high-rate loans are unconscionable, but the door will be difficult to push further.
-The court reiterated that an unconscionability claim requires fact-intensive inquiry regarding the circumstances of the
+The court reiterated that an unconscionability claim requires fact-intensive inquiry regarding the circumstances of the loan, and that a loan must be both procedurally and substantively unconscionable to meet the standard.

 The court also acknowledged that unsecured loans to high-risk borrowers often justify high rates.
 Moreover, the remedies available are limited to restitution and injunctive relief and do not include attorney fees or damages.
 The court observed that the “relative paucity of remedies . . . should serve to limit pure attorney-driven lawsuits (since no attorney fees may be recovered) as well as blackmail settlements (since no money recovery beyond restitution is possible).”